evolutionplus/Docs/WhitePaper.md

 Problem:
 Existing teaching methods are not effective for new generation.

 Solution:
 Gamification in education is an innovative educational technology that implements the process of learning in a game format.

 This technology allows you to create a familiar online environment to generations of gamers.
 The educative process is complemented by the game mechanics, and elements of social interaction.

-This allows you to excite interest, clearly state the purpose, to divide achievement goals into stages and monitor progress to achieve goals and warming up motivation by awarding for right actions.
+This allows you to excite interest, clearly state the purpose, divide achievement goals into stages, monitor those achievements' progress and warm up motivation by awarding for right actions.

 ## 4.5.
-GAMIFICATION OF WEB SERVICES
+GAMIFICATION OF WEB SERVICES AND APPLICATIONS
-AND APPLICATIONS

 Problem:
 A full implementation of gamification applications is expensive and labor-intensive process.

 Solution:
-Evolution+ provides developers of web services and applications a set of tools for fast and profitable implementation of gaming mechanics for the project:
+Evolution+ provides developers of web services and applications a set of tools for fast and profitable implementation of game mechanics for the project:
 - Platform for managing game mechanics
 - API, SDK
 - Widgets
 - Plugins

 # 5. ROADMAP